 Environmental problems can involve physical, chemical, and biologic processes within the air, water, rock, and soil, and thus often require multidisciplinary solutions.
-The curriculum for the Environmental Science concentration in Earth and Atmopheric Sciences prepares students to tackle these challenges through a strong foundation in basic math and science courses; core courses in Earth materials, enviromental geophysics, and biogeochemistry; elective concentration courses involving the fields of groundwater and surface water hydrology, biogeochemistry, the geology sediments and soils, and geophysical methods of characterization; and field course options that focus on building practical experience.
+The curriculum for the Environmental Science concentration in Earth and Atmospheric Sciences prepares students to tackle these challenges through a strong foundation in basic math and science courses; core courses in Earth materials, environmental geophysics, and biogeochemistry; elective concentration courses involving the fields of groundwater and surface water hydrology, biogeochemistry, the geology sediments and soils, and geophysical methods of characterization; and field course options that focus on building practical experience.

 Beyond coursework, students also often take advantage of opportunities for work experience through internships, undergraduate research projects, and environmental-themed project teams.

 Research and Discovery Opportunities at Cornell

 In addition to a great education, Cornell offers great experiences as well.
 A new environmental-science themed project team emphasizes developing novel instruments and means of studying the environment all the way from the atmosphere through to the subsurface.
 Students are also encouraged to complete research projects with our expert faculty in the areas of groundwater and surface water hydrology, biogeochemistry of rocks, air, and water, and renewable energy and sustainability.
 Students are encouraged to network with other students, scientists and alumni, and often participate in presentations at local, regional, and national science meetings.